 This is a follow up story for Entire Productions.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I’m Natasha Miller, “recovering” jazz vocalist and classical violinist who owns and runs a profitable multi-million dollar company doing event and entertainment productions.
 We’re called Entire Productions and are based in San Francisco, CA and work in all major markets.
 Our clients are companies that do large-scale special events, experiential marketing events and other corporate events like Uber, Salesforce, Google, to name a few.
 We work with startups, Pharma (Genentech, Abbott Labs) and fintech companies, large banks, hospitals and non-profits like The Chan- Zuckerberg Initiative as well.